pfadipatria/hitobito_patria/docs/index.rst

 =====================================================

-This is the Documentation of the hitobito_patria wagon, an extension to the core hitobito reflecting the structures of the Swiss scout group "Pfadi Corps Patria"
+This is the Documentation of the hitobito_patria wagon, an extension to the core hitobito reflecting the structures of the Swiss scout group "Pfadicorps Patria Bern"

-The source can be found on github
+The source can be found on github:

 * `Link Patria wagon <https://github.com/pfadipatria/hitobito_patria>`_
 * `Link PBS wagon (Pfadibund Schweiz) <https://github.com/hitobito/hitobito_pbs>`_